Floydlang/floyd/Docs/Floyd toplevel.md

 1. A high-level way to organise huge code bases and systems with many threads, processes and computers, beyond functions, classes and modules and also represent those concepts through out: at the code level, in debugger, in profiler etc.
 2. A simple and robust method for doing concurrency, communication etc.
 3. Allow extreme performance and profiling as a separate thing done ONTOP of the correct logic.
-4. Support visual design of the system.
+4. Support nextgen visual programming and interactions.

 # ABOUT PERFORMANCE